lotfi029/CatalogService/README.md

 ## 🙏 Acknowledgments

-- Clean Architecture by Robert C. Martin
+- Clean Architecture by Robert C. Martin.
 - Domain-Driven Design by Eric Evans
 - CQRS pattern by Greg Young
 - The .NET Community